 The overall idea is theatrical sound that can come from all directions in all dimensions that feels totally immersive.

 Who Actually Needs a 9+ Channel Receiver?

 9+ channel sound systems are primarily designed for home theater use with movies or games, where the spot a sound is coming from, particularly above or below the horizontal plane, can noticeably affect the “feel” of the film or gameplay.
 Maybe you hear a plane explode up high and to the right, or hear a monster rumbling beneath the ground to the left, you get the idea.

-Most audio formats that support 9+ channel surround sound are used with movies, and while it’s possible a 9+ channel system could enhance musicality enough to be worth the extra cost, and it might be a highly interesting experience, it’s much more likely you’ll get better musical fidelity, if that’s what you’re mainly after, by investing in a higher end pair of speakers and a single subwoofer.
+Most audio formats that support 9+ channel surround sound are used with movies, and while spatial audio is starting to become a thing, and it’s possible a 9+ channel system could enhance musicality enough to be worth the extra cost, it’s much more likely you’ll get better musical fidelity – if that’s what you’re mainly after – by investing in a higher end pair of speakers and a single subwoofer.

 What We Look for in 9 Channel Receivers

 Higher end multi-channel receivers can get complicated looking and very expensive fast, but, here’s what we think is primarily important for them to have:

 Audio companies love to boast their proprietary technology, but support for either or ideally both of these de facto standard audio codecs is what’s important for experiencing spatial surround sound, if that’s what you’re primarily looking for.